 "I understand.
 That's fair."
 Togami chuckled slightly, and for the first time in the conversation a smile appeared on his face.
 "The third reason relates to what I told you before, that I cannot face Monobear as a coward.
 You may be wondering why I've chosen to reveal this now, when the group is at its weakest."

 Hinata still didn't know why he was revealing it at all.
-"Wait…is going to help stop Monobear?" he said.
-"But you said it wouldn't help us!"
+"Wait…is this going to help stop Monobear?" he said.
+"But you said it wouldn't!"

 "I did."
 Togami put his hands in his pockets.
 "Monobear has made it very clear to me over the past several days that, once the Despair Fever is done –"

 "Wait," Hinata said, "he knows what it is?"

 "In a manner of speaking."
 Togami hesitated, looking nervous again.
 "Once the Despair Fever is done, or if it claims no victims, Monobear plans to use my secret as the next motive for murder."

 In retrospect Hinata shouldn't have been surprised, but his jaw still fell open.
 "Wh–?!"